Windows To Go

 Sometimes, when you are trying to delete or rename a registry key, you get access denied error.
 It is usually caused either by poorly written software which created another user account on your PC and failed to clean up properly on deinstallation, or by transferring registry hive from another PC.
 Anyway, this is due to registry key permissions stored in ACLs (access control lists).

-Emergency Boot CD contains offline Registry Editor, which operates at low level and can directly manupulate ACLs in the registry keys.
+Emergency Boot Kit contains offline Registry Editor, which operates at low level and can directly manupulate ACLs in the registry keys.
 This article explains step by step, how to fix access denied error in registry, take ownership of a registry key, and fix permissions of a registry key.

 Solve Windows logon problems